 What Does ‘Meet the Match’ Mean?

 Every day, Alaskans travel on roads and infrastructure that connect us to work, family and the places that make our state home.
-But building and maintaining those roads relies on a state and federal partnership.
+But building and maintaining those roads and public facilities relies on a state and federal partnership.

 A breakdown in the funding process during the 2025 legislative session left Alaska without the required state match for the current construction program.
 As a result, Alaska is still missing the 10% state match needed to access the federal funds that cover the remaining 90% of project costs.

 Acting now to match federal funds is critical.
 Similar to years past, our small investment will unlock hundreds of millions in federal dollars to make highways safer, repair bridges, and upgrade airports statewide.
-Add it all up and it means more than half a billion dollars moving through our economy.
-There is still an opportunity to fix this, but only if the Legislature acts quickly after convening on January 20.
+Add it all up and Alaska’s commitment to meeting the match means more than half a billion dollars moving through our economy.
+Meeting the match means certainty, stability, and planning efficiency that early funding provides for both DOT and industry.

 Think of it this way: